 I get it.
 Millennials do love their irony.
 But they are divorced entirely from the activities and emotions that once made vinyl-collection and record-playing irresistable.

-Just last month, and in the same vein, I learned that cassette tapes are back in vogue after three decades away.
+Just last month, and in the same vein, I learned of a cassette tape revival.
+Yes, cassette tapes are back in vogue after three decades away.
 I am not technically a part of this revival.
 I maintain two means of playing cassettes, and have for some time, because my mixed-tape collection — dating back to my own golden age of mixed tapes (1986-92) — has remained sweetly nostalgic to me.
 The idea of buying new tapes, or making them, feels rather anachronist, because the technical and interpersonal conditions that prevailed during this golden age no longer exist.

 In short, one must have achieved a certain age — “old as dirt” is the technical term, I believe — in order to remember cassette tapes and what made them so special.
 But that doesn’t mean we should consign their fascinating 20th century narrative to the dustbin of history.